 Step 3.
 Deglaze

-Pour in white wine, cook, scraping up any brown bits with a spatula, until the wine is reduced to at least half.
+Pour in white wine, and cook, scraping up any brown bits with a spatula, until the wine is reduced to at least half.

 Step 4.
 Cook at High pressure